seL4/camkes-tool/libsel4camkes/README.md

 # CAmkES support functionality

-To use this library in a project, you should create a symlink in your libs/ directory to this directory.
+To use this library in a project, you should link it to your applications CMake target.